flobee/public/shell/2FA/README.md

 ### Key generation

-You have not a gnupg cert to encrypt a SHARED_SECRET to avoid it stays as plaintext file on FS, USB Stick... whatever?
-If not create one as follow:
+You have not a gnupg cert to encrypt a SHARED_SECRET or some other text to be secret to avoid it stays as plaintext file on FS, USB Stick... whatever?

+If not, create one as follow:

     # which asks all questions, e.g. for a 4096 rsa key, never expires
     gpg --full-gen-key